jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Reference to Parent
 -------------------

-This may be an edge-case in object relationships: a *child* referencing a *parent*:
+This may be an edge-case in object relationships: a *child* referencing a *parent:*

 ![](images/reference-to-parent.png)